tanishpaigwar-20/tanishpaigwar-20/README.md

 - 👋 Hi, I’m @tanishpaigwar-20
 - 👀 I’m interested in ...
-Web Development
+Web Development and Machine Learning
 - 🌱 I’m currently learning ...
-Web and ML
+FrontEnd Frameworks and Deep Learning Models
-- 💞️ I’m looking to collaborate on ...ML and DL projects
+- 💞️ I’m looking to collaborate on ...Web, ML and DL projects
 - 📫 How to reach me ... tanishpaigwar21@gmail.com

 <!---